 A fired visual effect on bare clay surfaces in fuel burning kilns (especially wood).
 Clay surfaces that have been flashed have been subjected to a thermal history of variations in flame, ash, kiln atmosphere and even imposed vapors (like salt and soda).
-The degree to which these forces have varied determines the visual variation across the surface of the ceramic.
-Historical ceramics often had flashing simply as a consequence of the lack of control of the process of clay preparation, forming, drying and firing.
-In recent years there has been a focus on the reproduction of this rustic look, various methods seek to reproduce the process, others only the final product.
-A popular method is the application of slips having a makeup likely to react with the atmosphere or flame in the kiln.
-Slips of high alumina content, for example, are likely to react with an atmosphere containing ash (since the ash can be high in silica and soda).
-Likewise, a slip high in fine silica and alumina is likely to react with fumes of soda.
-Slips containing some iron will exhibit differing coloration where differing amounts of flame has touched.
+Historical ceramics often had flashing simply as a consequence of material quality and the nature of the fuels used in firing.
+In recent years there has been a focus on the reproduction of the look, various methods seek to reproduce the process, others only the final product.
+But the modern kilns and materials used by most are highly consistent in comparison so there is a need to understand the chemistry and process mechanisms that produce the effects to better reproduce them.
+Notwithstanding that, most practitioners just employ recipes they have found or received and fire as instructed.
+The degree to which flashing appears in the ware is attributed to the mystique of the process.

 Example of flashing on ware from a Manabigama wood fired kiln